gvwilson/sensibleadventures/tuppence-a-bag/tuppence-a-bag.md

 *She must have been powerful once,* she thinks, and for the span of a heartbeat she teeters on the edge of recognition, but then a pigeon lands beside the bags of corn.
-The whole flock flurryies into the air, and her thoughts turn once again to the enemy ahead.
+The whole flock flurries into the air, and her thoughts turn once again to the enemy ahead.
 She sets off briskly once again, knowing without looking that her younger self has taken her brother by the hand to follow.